artus-analysis/Sherivf/README.md

     pdf_2_root.py -p NNPDF30_nlo_as_0118 -q 91.2  # Q=91.2
     pdf_2_root.py -p NNPDF30_nlo_as_0118 -q 1.9 --q2  # Q^2=1.9
 (ToDo: `--q2` to have a squared value: should this be made more intuitive?)

+### Instructions for using fastNLO tables with Artus

+HarryPlotter offers the possibility to import fastNLO tables to calculate e.g. theory uncertainties.
+You can use the input_module InputFastNLO for this purpose.
+Scale calculations with HOPPET are included in the module, make sure you have HOPPET interfaced in fastNLO for an adequate calculation of scale uncertainties.

 ## PDF fits